-- Twelve term exams must be taken during the Programme.
-Each exam is graded on a scale from 0 to 10 points and is passed with at least 5 points.
-Students must pass all exams.
-Students who fail at first attempt may repeat the exam twice; - A thesis must be written according to the EMLE regulations and accepted by two examiners, including the supervisor.
-Each examiner shall grade the thesis on a scale from 0 to 30 points.
-The thesis is accepted when it scores at least 30 points in total; - Students need to earn at least 90 out of the maximum 180 points (120 coursework + 60 master thesis) available in the Programme.
-The final result is expressed as a grade on a scale from 0 to 10.
-Whereas exam grades are only displayed as half or full grades (rounded to one digit), the final overall grade of students is displayed on a scale from 0-10 with two digits after the comma.
+- Students must take exams for all courses required for successful completion of the programme.
+For each exam two resits are allowed per course in total. - A Master's thesis must be written according to the EMLE regulations and accepted by two examiners, including the supervisor.
+Each examiner shall grade the Master's thesis on a scale from 0 to 30 points, after which both results are added up.
+The Master's thesis is evaluated as successful when it scores at least 30 points out of 60 points; - Students need to earn at least 90 out of the maximum 180 points (120 coursework + 60 Master's thesis) available in the Programme.
+The result is expressed as a grade on a scale from 0 to 10.
+Whereas exam grades are only displayed as half or full grades (rounded to one digit), the final overall grade of students is displayed on a scale from 0-10 with two digits after the comma. - In a session held in October, the Examination Board shall decide on the graduation and ranking of students of the past academic year.
+The Examination Board also decides on which students graduate with distinction, and it awards the prize for the best Master's thesis (1).

-Exam results obtained at any term university are fully recognized by all the Partners of the Consortium.
-To this purpose, the Consortium adopts the European Credit Transfer System (ECTS) as reported in the Model Student Agreement in Annex IV, which is part of the present Agreement.
-The final ranking and the decision whether a student has graduated from the EMLE shall be made by the Examination Board.
-The Examination Board is regulated by Annex VII of this Agreement.
+Exam results obtained at any term university are fully recognised by all the Partners of the Consortium.
+To this purpose, the Consortium adopts the European Credit Transfer System (ECTS) as reported in the Model Student Agreement in Annex IV, which is part of the present agreement.
+The final ranking and the decision whether a student graduates from the EMLE shall be made by the Examination Board.
 The Partners agree on the specific EMLE 'Exam and Thesis Regulations' reported in Annex V.